What to Do If You Miss a Pill

 How can you avoid missing pills?

 Set a daily alarm on your phone for the same time each day.
 Keep your pack somewhere visible, like next to your toothbrush.
-If you regularly forget, consider asking your pharmacist about a pill with a wider timing window.
+If you regularly forget, consider asking your pharmacist about a pill with a wider timing window (the combined pill and Slynd both allow 24 hours late).

 With Contraception Direct, you can book a free phone consultation to discuss your options, get a repeat supply, or switch to a pill that suits you better.